Feminism in Latin America: 1930s–1950s

-The 1930s, 1940s, and 1950s were full of Latina feminists the pioneered the current Latin American Feminist movement.
+The 1930s, 1940s, and 1950s were full of Latina feminists that pioneered the current Latin American Feminist movement.
 It was the beginning of the suffragist movement for many Latin American women.
-The first elected woman major of any major capital city in the Americas, Felisa Rincon de Gautier, was “an active participant in Puerto Rico's women's suffrage movement” that was won in 1932, and her child care programs “inspired the United States' Head Start program."
+The first elected woman mayor of any major capital city in the Americas, Felisa Rincon de Gautier, was “an active participant in Puerto Rico's women's suffrage movement” that was won in 1932, and her child care programs “inspired the United States' Head Start program."
+In revolutionary Mexico, politics involved complex power struggles at multiple levels.
+Marìa del Refugio “Cuca” Garcìa's, had to negotiate state and local power institutions that operated somewhat independently of Mexico City as part of her challenge to national political authority.
+Historian Alan Knight pointed out that despite the revolutionary government's promotion of "effective suffrage," elections frequently lacked democratic integrity, showing the absence of an identifiable feeling of civic duty in politics during the 1930s.
+Although the results of elections were rarely determined only by the popular vote, Ben Fallaw and other academics show that elections might still be important.

-Most women advocating for equal rights had to cling onto femininity to gain respect, but feminist theorist Julia de Burgos used her writings to “openly contest the prevailing notion that womanhood and motherhood are synonymous.”
+Most women advocating for equal rights had to cling to femininity to gain respect, but feminist theorist Julia de Burgos used her writings to “openly contest the prevailing notion that womanhood and motherhood are synonymous.”
 Additionally, Dr. Leila Gonzalez was involved in the “Brazilian Black movement” and helped develop “the practice of Black Feminism in Brazil.”